randomstring/FRC-Programming-Curriculum/LessonPlan.md

         -   requires learning general programming concepts on your own time
     -   Discuss future lesson plans
         -   focused on doing
-    -   Discuss strageties for learning to code
+    -   Discuss strategies for learning to code
-        -   no substitue for practice
+        -   no substitute for practice
         -   pick a project and code it
         -   learn to touch type
     -   Review season calendar, programming goals, pre-season prep and learning